frimtec/pikett-assist/README.md

 [Regular expression][regular-expression] pattern with one group to extract a confirmation value from the received SMS that will be used as the confirmation reply and sent back to your operations center.<br>
-_WARNING_: If the pattern can not extracted a value from the received SMS, no acknowledgment is send back to your operations center!
+_WARNING_: If the pattern cannot extract a value from the received SMS, no acknowledgment is sent back to your operations center!

 #### Auto confirm